StackStorm/hubot-stackstorm/README.md

 specified when running hubot:

 * `ST2_API` - URL to the StackStorm API endpoint.
-* `ST2_CHANNEL` - Notification channel where all the notification messages should be sent to.
-This is the reference to the channel construct internal to StackStorm's notification system.
-Make sure this value is set to whatever is assigned the rule that defines a StackStrom channel. e.g. `hubot` is a value that works well with the `hubot` pack found https://github.com/StackStorm/st2contrib/tree/master/packs/hubot
 * `ST2_WEBUI_URL` - Base URL to the WebUI.
 If provided, link to the execution history will be provided in the chat after every execution (optional).
 * `ST2_AUTH_USERNAME` - API credentials - username (optional).